Plan

 Milling infrastructure determines fortification feasibility

+Understanding a countryā€™s milling infrastructure determines fortification feasibility.
 Our focus is fortifying wheat flour, maize flour, and rice in industrial mills.
 For wheat and maize, this means mills with a capacity of at least 20 metric tons a day.
 Rice is most easily fortified in mills with a production capacity of at least 5 metric tons an hour.
 Rice can also be fortified in large distribution channels such as government programs.

 To plan a realistic fortification program, it is crucial to understand the countryā€™s milling infrastructure.
 Many countries have national milling associations, and these groups are essential in the planning process.
-Industry leaders can help identify the number of mills in a country which helps determine the fortification training and implementation process.
+Industry leaders can help identify the number of mills in a country which helps determine the food fortification regulations training and implementation process.

 While modern flour mills may already have equipment needed, older mills may require a significant capital investment to begin flour fortification.
 Equipment needed for rice fortification depends on the fortification technology chosen.
 See more about rice fortification in answers to frequently asked questions.